Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 The passage led me to a back yard with a big stage and about a hundred of young Lithuanians listening to a DJ.
 I didn’t like the music.
 But I loved the atmosphere, that reminds me of open-air techno parties, I attended when I was younger.

 After midnight, the music stopped and everyone headed home including me.
 This evening was full of surprises and emotions.
-And I am more and more convinced to return back for summer celebrations.
+And I am more and more convinced to return for summer celebrations.
 Exactly these kinds of events make life so enjoyable.

 Vilnius Day 2 – A free walking tour